byhow/nous/README.md

 to manage all your dependencies clutter and forget about it all in one line?

 * It also generates a new app for you no matter what kind of app you are trying to work with.
-  - For web apps, it pulls a docker/vagrant container for spring, react, couchbase and wires all components automatically
+  - For web apps, it pulls a docker/vagrant container for spring, react, CouchBase and wires all components automatically
-  - For System level homework, C++ and assembly stuff, it will be annoying to sort out files on your own based on the undetermined best practice of the file hierarchy and Makefiles
+  - For System level homework, C++ and assembly stuff, it will be annoying to sort out files on your own based on the undetermined best practice of the file hierarchy and Makefile
   - To ensure TDD, it will generate test cases for APIs you are designing
   - Link up remote git repo for remote dependencies management